Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 Desember 2025 14.32.11 UTC
+- WIB: Senin, 1 Desember 2025 15.43.14 UTC
-- WITA: Senin, 1 Desember 2025 15.32.11 UTC
+- WITA: Senin, 1 Desember 2025 16.43.14 UTC
-- WIT: Senin, 1 Desember 2025 16.32.11 UTC
+- WIT: Senin, 1 Desember 2025 17.43.14 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude